 A1.2.1.3 Study results

-This section summarizes the results of the sharing studyand shows how the separation distances were obtained.
+This section summarizes the results of two sharing study cases and shows how the separation distances were obtained.
 The study was conducted with terrain profile data.
 The city of Laredo, Texas on the border between the United States of America and Mexico was selected.
 An initial latitude of +27.5256 degrees and longitude of ‒99.4896 degrees were selected.
 The Fixed Service station was placed randomly in the adjacent country.
-Simulations were conducted and CDFs were plotted for the fixed service antenna with its main-lobe, side-lobe or back lobe gain values facing the IMT deployment. baseline case is:
+Simulations were conducted and CDFs were plotted for the fixed service antenna with its main-lobe, side-lobe or back lobe gain values facing the IMT deployment.
+The summary results are presented for two cases.
+One case where the time and location statistics are combined and the second where the time and location statistics are separated.
+For each of these cases, the baseline case is:

 1) Urban base-stations deployments with terrain profile and IMT network loading factor of 20%.

-The following are sensitivity studies:
+And the following are sensitivity scenarios:

 1) Urban base-stations deployments with terrain profile and IMT network loading factor of 50%.